mshappe/discourse/docs/DEVELOPMENT-OSX-NATIVE.md

     # If autolibs is set to 0-2, it will give an error for things that are missing, instead.
     rvm requirements

+Either way, you'll now want to install the 'turbo' version of Ruby 2.0.

     # Now, install Ruby
     rvm install 2.0.0-turbo
     rvm use 2.0.0-turbo --default # Careful with this if you're already developing Ruby

+## Git

+OS X comes with Git, but I recommend you update to Homebrew's version:

+    brew install git # 1.8.2 is current

+## SourceTree

+Atlassan has a free GIT client for OS X called [SourceTree](http://www.sourcetreeapp.com/download/) which can be extremely useful for keeping visual track of what's going on in Git-land.
+While it's arguably not a full substitute for command-line git (especially if you know the command line well), it's extremely powerful for a GUI version-control client.

 ## Postgres 9.2

 **NOTA BENE** As I'm writing this, Postgres is known to have some sort of hideous security problem that is supposed to be patched Real Soon Now.
 Be careful!

-OS X ships with postgres, but you're better off going with the latest from Homebrew.
+OS X ships with postgres, but you're better off going with the latest from Homebrew or [Postgres.App](http://postgresapp.com).

+### Using Postgress.app

+[Instructions pending]

+### Using Homebrew:

 Whereas Ubuntu installs postgres with 'postgres' as the default superuser, Homebrew installs it with the user who installed it as such...and yet with 'postgres' as the default database.
 Go figure.
 However, the seed data currently has some dependencies on their being a 'postgres' user, so we create one below.

 In theory, you're not setting up with vagrant, either, and shouldn't need a vagrant user; however, again, all the seed data assumes 'vagrant'.
 To avoid headaches, it's probably best to go with this flow, so again, we create a 'vagrant' user.

-Using Homebrew:

     brew install postgresql # Installs 9.2
+    ln -sfv /usr/local/opt/postgresql/*.plist ~/Library/LaunchAgents

     export PATH=/usr/local/opt/postgresql/bin:$PATH # You may want to put this in your default path! initdb /usr/local/var/postgres -E utf8
     launchctl unload ~/Library/LaunchAgents/homebrew.mxcl.postgresql.plist